intel-retail/automated-vending/docs_src/configuration.md

 ## EdgeX MQTT device service

-This reference design uses the [MQTT Device Service](https://github.com/edgexfoundry/device-mqtt-go) from EdgeX with custom device profiles.
+This reference implementation uses the [MQTT Device Service](https://github.com/edgexfoundry/device-mqtt-go) from EdgeX with custom device profiles.
 These device profiles YAML files are located [here](https://github.com/intel-iot-devkit/automated-checkout/blob/master/res/device-mqtt/docker) and are volume mounted into the device service's running Docker container.

 The following items can be configured via the `DeviceList` and `Driver` section of the service's [configuration.toml](https://github.com/intel-iot-devkit/automated-checkout/blob/master/res/device-mqtt/docker/configuration.toml) file.
 All values are strings.